jim-schwoebel/allie/README.md

 * Text --> .WAV (transcribes) / .TXT / .PPT / .DOCX --> .TXT
 * Images --> .PNG / .JPG --> .PNG
 * Video --> .MP4 / .M4A --> .MP4
+* CSV --> .CSV --> loads categorical and numerical data into .JSON

 This aligns well with how we define 'samples' in our pipeline.